flyve-mdm/ios-inventory-agent/README.md

 * OCSInventory NG (ocsng) 1.3.x and 2.x
 * Mandriva Pulse2

-The FusionInventory project is an open source project providing:
+The Inventory project is a free software project providing:

 * Hardware and software inventory (multiplatform)
 * Network discovery
-* Network inventory for printers and switchs
+* Network inventory for printers and switches
 * Wake On Lan (WOL)
 * Software deployment
 * Total integration with the GLPI project (open source asset management software and helpdesk)

 Flyve MDM Inventory Agents can also be used with other open sources projects like Uranos or Rudder.

-**What's included?**
+#### Data Collected

 * Hardware
 * Bios
+* Operating System
 * Memory
-* Inputs
-* Sensors
+* Storages
 * Drives
 * CPUs
 * Simcards
 * Videos
 * Cameras
 * Networks
-* Envs
-* Softwares
 * Battery

+Visit our [website](http://flyve.org/flyve-mdm-ios-inventory-agent/) for more information.

 ## Build Status